 The 18th century people's revolt was the first step to establishing a republican government, a turn of events wildly cheered by French commoners who finally claimed victory after a long struggle to overturn centuries of royal rule.

-This year, Bastille Day falls on Friday, July 14, 2017 as the culture of France is celebrated worldwide with - what else? champagne -- and a fun-filled day of French party food, music and movies.
+This year, Bastille Day falls on Saturday, July 14, 2018 as the culture of France is celebrated worldwide with - what else? champagne -- and a fun-filled day of French party food, movies, and fun facts.

 Since its falls at the height of the vacation season, be sure to send out invitations early.
 Purchase invitations or make your own using Bastille Day clipart and headlines such as "